MeMoModelling/proteinSeqMapping/README.md

-This notebook maps protein IDs from a metabolic model to NCBI protein accessions using BLASTp.
-The output CSV is used in **Step 2** of the [Universal Metabolic Community Pipeline](https://metabolic-community-pipeline.streamlit.app).
+# This tool maps protein sequences from a Genome-scale metabolic model (GEM) to the coding sequences of a reference genome using BLASTp.

----
+# Licensing
+This software is Copyright (c) 2026.
+All rights reserved.

+Academic/Education: Free for use.

+Commercial: Prohibited without an explicit license from the author.

+Collaboration: Academic researchers are prohibited from using this code in collaborative research with commercial companies.

+Please see the LICENSE file for the full terms and disclaimer of warranty.

 ## Open in Google Colab

 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MeMoModelling/proteinSeqMapping/blob/main/protein_seq_mapping.ipynb)

----

 ## How to use